What You Need to Know About Sleep

 In this interview, Dr. Knight explains when to save and when to splurge on skincare products.

 Weird sleep habits that can affect your skin health

 Can you really get beauty sleep?
 Sleep habits can affect your skin health.

 Sunscreen At School

 Sunscreen use can cut kids’ risk of melanoma by 50% – so why is it so hard to bring it to school in Florida?
 Amy Kaufeldt FOX 35 and J Matthew Knight, MD discussed new legislation this morning on Fox 35 WOFL.

 What our skin can tell us about our overall health and how it can warn us about serious medical problems.

 Good Day Orlando’s Amy Kaufeldt interviews J. Matthew Knight, M.D. about sun protection for your lips.

 A Reliable Vitamin A Cream Might Be The Most Effective Staple In Your Skin Care Regiment

-Dr. J. Matthew Knight, dermatologist of the Knight Dermatology Institute, says “There’s nothing more effective than Vitamin-A based creams when it comes to the treatment/prevention of wrinkles, fine-lines, age spots, and photo aging… Recent studies show that OTC retinol at higher strengths may be almost as effective as prescription Retin-A, but with lower cost and less irritation.”
+Dr. J. Matthew Knight, the dermatologist of the Knight Dermatology Institute, says “There’s nothing more effective than Vitamin-A-based creams when it comes to the treatment/prevention of wrinkles, fine lines, age spots, and photo aging… Recent studies show that OTC retinol at higher strengths may be almost as effective as prescription Retin-A, but with lower cost and less irritation.”
 About Face Organic Vitamin A Night Cream contains two percent retinol, and it’s gentle, non-greasy, and extremely nourishing.
 “The key, though,” says Dr. Knight, “is consistency — it should be used every night for a lifetime.”